Reviewed

 An animal of known ancestry within a recognized breed that is eligible for registry in the official herdbook of that breed.

-Those traits in which there is a sharp distinction between phenotypes, such as black and white or polled and horned.
-Usually, only one or a few pairs of genes are involved in the expression of qualitative traits.
+Those traits in which there is a sharp distinction between phenotypes, such as black vs. red or polled vs. horned.
+Only one or a few pairs of genes are involved in the expression of many qualitative traits.

 • Quantitative traits

-Those traits in which there is no sharp distinction between phenotypes, with a gradual variation from one phenotype to another, such as weaning weight.
-Usually, many gene pairs and environmental influences are involved.
+Those traits, such as weaning weight, in which there is no sharp distinction in the range of phenotypes, with a gradual variation from one extreme to the other.
+Usually, many gene pairs are involved as well as environmental influences affect variation for such traits.

 • Random mating

-A system of mating where every female (cow and/or heifer) has an equal or random chance of being assigned to any bull used for breeding in a particular breeding season.
-Random mating is required for accurate progeny tests.
+A system of mating in which every female (cow and/or heifer) has an equal or random chance of being assigned to any bull used for breeding in a particular breeding season.

 • Rate of genetic improvement